Otann/otann.github.io/_posts/2016-03-20-chroma-bot-telegram-api.markdown

   (run-jetty app {:port (cfg/get :port) :join? false}))
 ```

-* YES!
-Clojure can work with emojis! 👍
+Few things to notice: Yes, Clojure can work with emojis 👍
-* `handler` is dumb function that will send the same reply for every incoming message
+Simple function called `handler` will send the same reply for every incoming message.
-* now `-main` and `ring-init` will both call `init` to will start Telegram API, including long polling
+Now `-main` and `ring-init` will both call `init` to will start Telegram API, including long polling.
-* `ring-init` also checks if there is `dev-config.edn` file in your project root folder and if there is one, reads configuration from it
+Funtion `ring-init` also checks if there is `dev-config.edn` file in your project root folder and if there is one, reads configuration from it.

-One last little thing: add mentioned above `dev-config.edn` line to your `.gitignore` file and never, **never ever**, commit your tokens to the repository.
+One last little thing: add mentioned above `dev-config.edn` line to your `.gitignore` file and never, _never ever_, commit your tokens to the repository.

 Only after you done that, create `dev-config.edn` with following content: